-The above command will generate the corresponding dot and pdf files for the method test in the class MyClass in the directory output.
-For more information, run CFGVisualizeLauncher with no arguments to see the usage.
+The above command will generate the corresponding dot and pdf files for the method test in the class MyClass in the project directory.
+To generate a string representation of the graph to standard output, remove -pdf but add -string.
+For example (with JDK 8):